interlay/interlay.github.io/docs/vault/guide.md

 This will keep the decryption key in memory for the specified timeout - in this example 100000000 seconds or 3 years.
 Once this timeout expires (or if the node is terminated) the wallet must be unlocked manually.

+## Leaving Interlay/Kintsugi

+The process to leave Interlay/Kintsugi depends on whether or not your Vault client holds BTC in custody.

+If you Vault has _no BTC in custody_, you can withdraw all your collateral at any time and leave the system.
+It is safe to stop the Vault client without risking being penalized.
+You will not participate in any issue or redeem requests once you have removed your collateral.

+If your Vault clients holds at least _some BTC in custody_, you have two options to leave the system.
+Both options require that the BTC that you have in custody is moved.

+- **Replace**: leaving through _replace_, requires you to request being replaced by another Vault.
+You can request to be replaced through the Vault dashboard by replace 100% of the BTC that is locked with the Vault and waiting for other Vaults to accept the request.
+Once the replace request is accepted, your Vault client will execute the replace request by sending BTC to the accepting Vault and executing the request on the parachain.
+- **Redeem**, leaving through _redeem_ requires you to wait for a user or yourself to redeem the entire amount of BTC that the Vault has in custody.
+Only after you have 0 BTC, can the Vault client withdraw its entire collateral.
+If you redeem with your own Vault, the Vault will not receive fees for this such that 0 BTC remains in your Vault client.